mikeries/node-global/README.md

 * `__dirname`: Path and folder name of the current script
 * `_filename`: Filename of the current script

 Know that `global` object has interfaces specific to Node.
-Others are the same as in browser JavaScript:
+There are interfaces that are the same as in browser JavaScript:

 * `setInterval()`
 * `setTimeout()`